robillard-andrew-portfolio/portfolio/_behind-the-scenes/shot-in-the-dark-live-sessions.md

       the two other operators were using a GH4 and GH5.

-      For lighting we were able to borrow from a few people and ended up with three Aputure 120D's, an Aputure 300D, and two small LED panels.
+      For lighting we were able to borrow from a few friends and ended up with three Aputure 120D's, an Aputure 300D, and two small LED panels.
 We had a full audio team as well but I won't pretend to know enough about what they were doing to explain it.

+      The goal is to do another session in the future, and now that my gear has been significantly upgraded, I am excited to see where we can take it!
     img: /images/uploads/jeff.jpg
 ---